RobJacobson/ws-dottie/tests/README.md

 - ✅ **Extensible**: Easy to add new test scenarios and APIs
 - ✅ **Reliable**: Sophisticated error handling and retry logic

-For detailed Phase 4 documentation, see [README-PHASE4.md](e2e/README-PHASE4.md).
+For detailed comprehensive test documentation, see [README-COMPREHENSIVE.md](e2e/README-COMPREHENSIVE.md).